Xon/XenForo-WordCountSearch/README.md

 # XenForo-WordCountSearch

-Does NOT work with MySQL search, requires XF's enhanced search (Elasticsearch).
-Requires https://github.com/Xon/XenForo-SearchImprovements

 Adds the ability to-do word-count range searches.
-Does not store wordcounts < 20
+Does not store wordcounts < 20, when using elastic search.

 Works with the following Content Types:
 - Posts.
+- Threads

+Supports Threadmark for injecting wordcount for threadmark category 1 into xf_thread and filtering by it